luiz00martins/ccpt/.github/ISSUE_TEMPLATE/report-user.md

 Please provide as much evidence as possible: Links, screenshots, everything.

 [Please don't change the text below this line]
-"The community is encouraged to discuss wether the user hurt the community guidlines and the fate of the user.
+"The community is encouraged to discuss whether the user hurt the community guidlines and the fate of the user.
 Wow, that suddenly got dramatic..." ~PentagonLP